reactive/data-client/docs/api/RequestShape.md

 simply operates as a convenience to organize schemas.

 Because of the different capabilities of each shape, some shapes won't be usable with certain hooks and their interaction is not well defined.
-For instance, `useSelect()` only works with `ReadShape`s because this is the only shape that specifies the specific results needed.
+For instance, `useCache()` only works with `ReadShape`s because this is the only shape that specifies the specific results needed.